`

 • Zest of 1 lemon

-• 2 cups finely shredded silverbeet, you could also use kale (if using silverbeet, finely chop the stalks and add them too)
+• 2 cups finely shredded silverbeet (or kale; if using silverbeet, finely chop the stalks and add them too)

 Method

-1. Ideally, you want to have soaked the barley overnight in a bowl with cold water.
-You can leave this to soak for up to two days before making the soup.
-If you've forgotten, or are short on time, simply place the dry barley in a bowl, cover with boiling water, then set aside until ready to add to the soup.
+1. Soak the barley overnight in a bowl with cold water.
+You can soak it for up to two days.
+If you’re short on time, place the dry barley in a bowl, cover it with boiling water, and set aside until ready to add to the soup.

-2. Make sure all your veggies and ingredients are cut and prepped.
+2. Ensure all veggies and ingredients are cut and prepped.

-3. In a large saucepan add a generous glug of olive oil and place onto high heat.
+3. In a large saucepan, add a generous glug of olive oil and place over high heat.

 4. Add the chicken thighs and sear until brown.
 At this stage, we don't want to cook the chicken but instead brown the outside for maximum flavour.

 5. Once browned, remove from the heat, place into a bowl then set aside.
 Don't worry if any chicken has stuck to the bottom of the pan.
-This will add great flavour when it mixes with the veggies and stock.
+This will add great flavour.

-9. Drain and add the pearl barley, and the stock, and stir to combine.
+8. Drain and add the pearl barley and chicken stock, stirring to combine.

-16. Next, grate or crush the single clove of garlic directly into the soup.
+16. Grate or crush the single clove of garlic directly into the soup.

-17. Now add the zest of 1 lemon, the juice of half a lemon, and salt to taste.
+17. Add the zest of 1 lemon, the juice of half a lemon, and salt to taste.

-18. Next, add the fresh basil leaves and silverbeet, then stir to combine.
+18. Add the fresh basil leaves and silverbeet, stirring to combine.

 19. Simmer for 1-2 minutes until the silverbeet and basil are wilted and vibrant green.